Juicing for Health

 Contributed by Nick Charlesworth of Happy Juicer.
 Juicing for improving health is one of the prime reasons that people get their first juicer and start juicing.
 It is well know that a well balanced diet should include daily intake of fruits and vegetables.
 In fact 5 portions of fruit and vegetables is recommended.
 Juicing can help us achieve a desired fruit and vegetable intake.
 Juicing enables us to benefit from the goodness of a lot of fruit and vegetable servings in one easy to consume drink.

-Juicing helps release nutrients in a more digestible form.
+Juicing helps release nutrients in a more digestible form

 A lot of the beneficial nutrients that are stored in fruit and vegetable juices are stored with the fibre, fibre is not broken down well by the body and is expelled from the body along with some of the goodness it contains.
-However, when fruit and vegetables are juiced the goodness is released from the fibres and so the nutrients are made available to the body in an easily digestible format.
+However, when fruit and vegetables are juiced the goodness is released from the fiber and so the nutrients are made available to the body in an easily digestible format.
 This is one reason why people get juicing for health.
 Because most of the fibres are left in the pulp that the juicer creates it is important that fibre is sourced from some other part of your diet as it is vital for a healthy digestive system.

 Fruit and vegetable juices contain phytochemicals